 What Does Tools & Equipment Insurance Cover?

-Find out what contractor’s tools and equipment insurance is, what the policy covers, and how to keep track of what tools have coverage.
+Find out what contractor tools and equipment insurance is, what the policy covers, and how software will track what tools have coverage.

 What is Tools and Equipment Insurance?

-Tools and equipment insurance is a policy for contractors that covers their tools and equipment on different jo sites.
+For the most part, tools and equipment insurance is a policy for contractors that covers your tools and equipment on different job sites.
 The policy covers lost, stolen, or damaged tools.

-Here are some important things to note about this coverage:
+Here are some important things that must be remembered about this coverage:

-- The tools usually must be less than five years old.
+- The tools must be less than five years old.

-- General wear and tear, like paint chipping, is not covered.
+- Coverage does not apply to general wear and tear, like paint chipping.

-- This coverage only applies to moveable tools and equipment, meaning anything stationary does not have coverage.
+- This coverage only applies to moveable tools and equipment.

 What Does Insurance for Tools & Equipment Cover?